Monocot versus Dicot

 2. Accurately identify host and pest.

 You examine the grass and its seed head, which resembles a helicopter blade.
 The blades are smooth, pointed, and green.
 It has wiry stolons, and you see a ring of tiny hairs where the blade meets the sheath.
 The flowering structure has a whorl of five to seven seed heads at the top of stalk.
-You refer to NC State’s turf identification website and confirm the sample is that of bermudagrass, Cynodon dactylon.
+You confirm the sample is that of bermudagrass, Cynodon dactylon.

 3. Consider economic or aesthetic injury thresholds.
 A threshold is the point at which action should be taken.